5hubham5ingh/WallWiz/README.md

 ## License

 Please make sure that the wallpapers you upload are your own work or properly licensed for sharing.
 If you're using wallpapers from other sources, ensure that you have the right to distribute them.
 For any wallpapers shared, you must respect the original artist's licensing terms.

-## Enjoy!

-Feel free to explore, share, and contribute!
-Together, we can build a beautiful collection of wallpapers for everyone to enjoy.

----

-**Happy customizing!**